apache/beam/sdks/python/README.md

 #### Install ``setuptools``

-If you are not going to use a Python virtual environment (but we recommend you do; see the previous section), then you will need to ensure `setuptools` version 17.1 or newer is installed on your system (type `easy_install --version` to check).
-If you do not have that installed:
+If you are not going to use a Python virtual environment (but we recommend you do; see the previous section), ensure `setuptools` version 17.1 or newer is installed (type `easy_install --version` to check).
+If you do not have that
+installed:

     pip install --upgrade setuptools